A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Experimental Setup

-\textit{Evaluation Metrics.} To assess both short-term accuracy and long-term consistency, we use two complementary metrics: Valid Prediction Time (VPT) and Kullback–Leibler (KL) divergence~\cite{kullback1951information}.
+To assess both short-term accuracy and long-term consistency, two complementary metrics are utilized: Valid Prediction Time (VPT) and Kullback–Leibler (KL) divergence~\cite{kullback1951information}.
 The VPT is defined as the maximum duration (in units of Lyapunov time, $T_\Lambda = 1/\Lambda$, where $\Lambda$ is the system's maximal Lyapunov exponent), for which the normalized trajectory error remains below a certain error tolerance $\varepsilon$,

 Here, the normalized error (at time step $n$) is defined as $E_n = \sqrt{\frac{\sum_{j=1}^D \left( \hat{u}_j(n \Delta t) - u_j(n \Delta t) \right)^2} {\sum_{j=1}^D \sigma_j^2}}$. $D$ is the dimension of the system and $\sigma_j$ is the standard deviation of the $j$-th component of the true trajectory.